NCCR-SYNAPSY/neuroimaging-data-management-training/README.md

 # neuroimaging-data-management-training

-Collection of training resources to support the harmonization of neuroimaging data inside NCCR SYNAPSY
+Collection of training resources to support the standardization of neuroimaging data inside NCCR SYNAPSY

 ## Presentations